4kina/Developing-Data-Products-Course/README.md

-## Developing Data Products Course Project

-Links for the peer assessment :
+## Shiny example application

-1. you can see the shiny application [here](http://anastasiia.shinyapps.io/movie)
+You can see the shiny application [here](http://anastasiia.shinyapps.io/movie)
-2. you can find supporting presentation [here](http://rpubs.com/anastasiia/127428)